enogrob/project-linux-recover/README.md

 Install from Ubuntu Software `CompizConfig Settings Manager`.
 Set keymaps for <ctrl>-<shift> in `Windows Manager -> Grid -> Bindings`.
 Check `Cycle Through Multiple Sizes` in `Resize Actions` tab.
+Click in `Windows Manager` and in `Place Windows` unticked `Workarounds` and in `Placement Mode` select `Placeacross all outputs`.
+The Placement Mode `Smart` is the key for remembering your desired position.

 * [x] Install [Skype](https://www.skype.com/en/get-skype/) and reconfigure.
 Download it and install it accordingly: